apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 These are the parts of the document that provide dynamic run-time information about an application.
-They are provided by the Hoya Application Master when a request for the cluster status is issued.
+They are provided by the Slider Application Master when a request for the cluster status is issued.

 ## `/info`